mosaicml/composer/docs/source/getting_started/welcome_tour.rst

 |:bus:| Welcome Tour
 ====================

 Welcome to MosaicML Composer!
-This guide will walk you through the basics of how the Composer trainer works, and how it interacts with our methods libary.
-This guide will assume you've already gone through the
-:doc:`installation instructions <installation>`.
+This guide will walk you through the basics of how the Composer trainer works and how it interacts with our methods libary.
+This guide will assume you've already gone through the :doc:`installation instructions <installation>`.

 Our First Method!
 -----------------